 Similarly, create the ALPF parameter with a range between 0 and 22000 and map it to the frequency of a low pass filter:

-Since Unreal Engine strangely sends 20000 as the default value for the low pass parameter, make sure to move the automation curve a bit, so 20000 is actually 22000 and plan for that when planning to make changes..
+Since Unreal Engine strangely sends 20000 as the default value for the low pass parameter, make sure to move the automation curve a bit, so 20000 is actually 22000 and keep that in mind when planning to make changes.

 Ambient Zone Setup in Unreal Engine 4